Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 All women registered with a GP in Northern Ireland who fall within the screening age range are automatically invited to go for a screening test.

 Women aged between 25 and 49 are invited every three years and women aged between 50 and 64 are invited every five years.
-Make sure your GP has your correct name and address so you receive your invitation for screening.
+Make sure your GP has your correct name and most up-to-date address to ensure you receive your invitation for screening.

 Cervical screening checks a sample of cells from your cervix for certain types of HPV.
 These types of HPV can cause abnormal changes to the cells in your cervix and are referred to as ‘high risk HPV’.
 If high risk HPV is detected during screening, the sample of cells will also be checked for abnormal cell changes under a microscope.
 If abnormal cells are found, they can be treated so they do not get a chance to turn into cervical cancer.